 Overall, small business owners expect to work more this holiday season and allow their employees to work remotely in order to meet the demands of their businesses.
 Additional takeaways and industry trends include:

 - Only 14% of business owners are planning to take a true vacation – very few people will take any hiatus from work-related emails or phone calls.
 Business owners will stay connected via smartphones to take work calls while on vacation or traveling.

 - 73% of business owners will allow their employees to work remotely – business owners will be more flexible this year than in the past in allowing their employees to work remotely during the holidays.

 - The majority of small business owners use at least one cloud service and one-third of small business owners use three or more cloud services – cloud-based technology – such as Gmail, Salesforce, Box and RingCentral – is becoming increasingly popular for small business owners, with remote workforces aiming to stay atop every to-do and prospect even while away from the office.

 - Cloud technology is expected to trump traditional software in the next three years – nearly 90% of respondents indicated they expect to transition into the cloud in the near-term, signaling tremendous growth for this segment of business technology.

 - Small business owners are less motivated by cost today when considering new technology purchases – the primary factor small business owners consider when choosing to buy new technology is functionality, focusing on what the technology delivers and how it can contribute to business workflow and accelerated success.

 In April 2010, RingCentral released its first survey, which examined smartphone and tablet use by businesses.
-Demand for both smartphones and tablets – key tools for the cloud-powered remote workforce – continues to grow.
+Demand for both smartphones and tablets – key small business tools for the cloud-powered remote workforce – continues to grow.